NLnetLabs/krill/README.md

 ## 0.11.0-RC1

-In this release we introduce some improvements to the ROA management API.
+In this release we introduce some improvements to the ROA management API:
+- Include (optional) comment with configured (ROA) authorisations (#863)

 The full list of changes can be found here: https://github.com/NLnetLabs/krill/projects/21